StefMeh/Burned-Area-Estimation/README.md

 * ST-DBSCAN Clustering (QGIS): https://docs.qgis.org/3.28/en/docs/user_manual/processing_algs/qgis/vectoranalysis.html#st-dbscan-clustering

 ## Further Resources
+ST-DBSCAN
-Ester, Martin, et al. "A density-based algorithm for discovering clusters in large spatial databases with noise." kdd.
+* Ester, Martin, et al. "A density-based algorithm for discovering clusters in large spatial databases with noise." kdd.
 Vol. 96.
 No. 34.
 1996.
-Birant, Derya, and Alp Kut.
+* Birant, Derya, and Alp Kut.
 "ST-DBSCAN: An algorithm for clustering spatial–temporal data."
 Data & knowledge engineering 60.1 (2007): 208-221.

+ST-DBSCAN in Fire Research
-Humber, Michael, Maria Zubkova, and Louis Giglio.
+* Humber, Michael, Maria Zubkova, and Louis Giglio.
 "A remote sensing-based approach to estimating the fire spread rate parameter for individual burn patch extraction."
 International Journal of Remote Sensing 43.2 (2022): 649-673.
-Artés, Tomàs, et al. "A global wildfire dataset for the analysis of fire regimes and fire behaviour."
+* Artés, Tomàs, et al. "A global wildfire dataset for the analysis of fire regimes and fire behaviour."
 Scientific data 6.1 (2019): 296.

 # dNBR Generation
 The approximate extent of spatio-temporal clusters of AFDs is integrated into a cloud-based Google Earth Engine (GEE) workflow, assessing Landsat atmospherically corrected surface reflectance data to calculate differenced Normalized Burn Ratio (dNBR).
 Imagery is acquired for uniform pre- and post-fire periods of 120 days, respectively, and averaged, before calculating dNBR.